 First of all, we would like to take this opportunity to wish you all a very merry christmas and a prosperous New Year!!
-And seeing as it is that time of year, we thought for our blog this week we would have some fun and talk all things christmas and take a look at some (not so obvious) traditions around the world.
+And seeing as it is that time of year, we thought for our blog this week we would have some fun and take a look at some (not so obvious) traditions for christmas around the world.

 So lets start with our own back yard – AUSTRALIA